naveasy/Naveasy/README.md

 ```

 You can refer to the sample that we have here on this repo to have a more in depth understanding of how you can navigate from one page to another and also how to handle the various page lifecycle events.
-You can optionaly implement the following handy base class wich provides the various page lifecicle events that you would care about:
+You can optionaly implement the following handy base class which provides the various page lifecicle events that you would care about:

 ```csharp
 public class ViewModelBase : BindableBase, IInitialize, IInitializeAsync, INavigatedAware, IDestructible